Shipping to Belgium From the UK

 If the goods being bought are under the value of €150, the online merchant may be able to collect the applicable VAT at the time of purchase.
 This is possible if the seller uses Import One Stop Shop (IOSS).

 If the seller is not registered, duties will have to be cleared at the time of import.
-In such a scenario, the carrier will likely charge some fee for clearing the formalities on your behalf.
+In such a scenario, the courier will likely charge some fee for clearing the formalities on your behalf.

 All items above €150 are charged with necessary customs and duties at the time of import in Belgium.
 The same is calculated by the Belgian customs department.
 VAT on these goods cannot be paid up at the time of purchase.